Timothy S. Healy: Rise to prominence

 With the rise of Georgetown's academic caliber came a rapid increase in the selectivity of its admissions.
 The number of applicants increased by 2.5 times during Healy's presidency, and the acceptance rate dropped from 44% in 1975 to 20% in 1986, making it one of the most selective universities in the country.
-The average SAT scores of admitted students increased, which together a concerted effort to broaden geographic recruitment, resulted in a student body that was increasingly drawn from around the country and the world.
+The average SAT scores of admitted students increased, which together with a concerted effort to broaden geographic recruitment, resulted in a student body that was increasingly drawn from around the country and the world.
 The religious and ethnic diversity of the school increased as well.
 Healy adamantly opposed racism and instituted a campaign to recruit black students, particularly from Washington, D.C.
 During Healy's presidency, the university saw great athletic success as well, particularly in basketball, track, and rowing.
 In 1984, the Georgetown Hoyas men's basketball team won the NCAA tournament, under the leadership of coach John Thompson.
 A secret society, the Society of Stewards, was founded in 1982, composed of prominent student leaders on campus.

 With the increase in the caliber of students came an uptick in the number of graduates receiving prestigious awards, such as the Rhodes and Marshall scholarships.
 Even more so than the university generally, the national reputations of the School of Foreign Service and the School of Business improved dramatically.
 The Georgetown University Law Center became one of the most-prominent law schools in the nation, and the Georgetown University Medical Center, particularly the Lombardi Cancer Center, became a leading research institution.
 At the same time, the School of Dentistry was part of a nationwide trend of a diminishing number and quality of applicants.
 The problem became so severe that Healy decided to close the school in 1987, and it graduated its final class in 1990.